 Dye sublimation printing is performed with a unique heat transfer process using special inks which sublimate onto (or into) textiles.
 The dye goes through a transition between a solid and gas state, bypassing a liquid state, allowing fabrics to be enriched with dynamic and vibrant colors.

-Thermal printing is a digital printing process that produces an image by heating coated thermochromic AKA ‘thermal’ paper.
+Thermal printing is a digital printing process that reproduces an image by heating coated thermochromic (also known as 'thermal') paper.
 Unlike inkjet printers, thermal printers do not use liquid ink to produce images.
-Instead, thermal printers use very small heating elements to transfer pigments.
-Thermal printers are used most commonly to produce labels, signs, markers and other heavily-used items that may be smeared if printed with liquid ink.
+Instead, thermal printers use small, selective heating elements to transfer pigments.
+Thermal printers are most commonly used to produce labels, signs, markers and other heavily-used items that may be smeared if printed with liquid ink.

-The paper is passed over the thermal print head and the coating turns black in the areas that have been heated, producing the image.
+When paper is passed over the thermal print head, the coating turns black in the heated areas, producing an image.
 The heat then activates the thermosensitive layer of the paper responsible for coloring the image.
-Thermal printed images are durable, versatile and require little maintenance than other types of printers.
+Thermal printed images are durable, versatile and require little maintenance compared to other types of graphics.

 Solvent printing is a form of digital printing.
-Unlike thermal printing, solvent printing uses liquid ink which is printed on top of your substrate.
-Solvent prints do not cure or dry instantly like UV print but most substrates will not bleed or rub off unless it is treated aggressively.
+Unlike thermal applications, the solvent method uses liquid ink which is printed on top of your substrate.
+Solvent prints do not cure or dry instantly like latex but most substrates will not bleed or rub off unless treated aggressively.
 Most solvent prints fully cure after 24 hours and last for many years.
 The solvent printing we do at Displays2go uses variable dot printing to allow for high-quality images that are not disrupted by breaks in coverage as the drop sizes change and overlap.
-At Displays2Go we use eco-solvent inks with a Greenguard Gold Certification.
-For many years solvent printing has been the print method of choice for many sign companies, especially when printing banners or other durable goods.
-We solvent print banners, PSA, backlit signs, street pole banners, and more!
+We use eco-solvent inks with a Greenguard Gold Certification.
+For many years, solvent printing has been the print method of choice for many sign companies, especially when printing banners or other durable goods like backlit signage.